BlueScot/opened_framework/README.txt

 -- TROUBLESHOOTING --

-If you encounter an issue while using this theme, please post it as a bug or feature request on GitHub issues: http://github.com/SU-SWS/open_framework/issues
+If you encounter an issue while using this theme, please post it as a bug or feature request on GitHub issues.

+-- LICENSE --

+Like all Drupal themes, Opened Framework is released under GPL.